morphy76/g-fe-server/README.md

 ### Doing

+- otel initial integration (traces)

 ### Backlog

-- Logging: create a functional approach to logs, attributes and log propagation
-- what's the vendor directory
+- otel traceid integrated with the log
+- otel metrics
+- otel export
+- helm review & service mesh (istio)
+- helm to receive otel span
 - Improve server launching (WithCancel ?)
+- authentication & authorization (must)
+  - APIs to access HTTP session (token retrieval: header or session)
+  - JWT authenticated APIs
+- multitenancy (must)
+  - HTTP header tenant resolver ("done")
+  - JWT tenant resolver
+- redis integration (as a client, as a mongo cache, as an http session store) + health
+- kafka integration... mmm SSE/WS + frontend pseudo-chat (?) + health (sarama)
+- zookeeper playground?
+- otel for system dependencies: mongo, kafka & redis
 - cloud friendly http session
   - shared store
   - memstore is not a cloud firendly way to handle the HTTP session, I would like to use mongo to reduce the number of integrated systems but, the mongostore recommended by Gorilla is not a top choice
-- redis integration
--resusable artifact
-- otel
-- service mesh (istio)
-- godoc
 - openapi
 - github actions
-- authentication & authorization (must)
-  - APIs to access HTTP session (token retrieval: header or session)
-  - JWT authenticated APIs
+- godoc
+- Logging: create a functional approach to logs, attributes and log propagation
+- what's the vendor directory
+- resusable artifact: pluggable domain resources, API & FE
 - Accessibility (fun)
-- multitenancy (must)
-  - HTTP header tenant resolver ("done")
-  - JWT tenant resolver
 - FE crud
   - use query cache and optimistic updates (must)
 - selected example in URL instead of react useState (fun)